hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

   > Execution Plan of this Query is: <br>
 &nbsp;&nbsp;![](/.gitbook/assets/images/Picture1.png)

-## Postgres Query optimization and performance tuning methods:
+## Postgres Query optimization and performance tuning methods
 In this section, you will learn a few optimization techniques along with examples and query execution plans.
 ### Use of Indexes:
 An index serves as an additional access structure that enables the rapid location and retrieval of specific data.
 In the absence of an index, a query would need to search the entire table to find the desired information.
 By indexing columns commonly used in WHERE or JOIN clauses, PostgreSQL can swiftly locate the needed data.